Datience/8-Weeks-SQL-Challenge-/Case Study #2: Pizza Runner/Solution(Part 2).md

 Refer to Schema in Part I

---PART II.
+# PART II.
 Runner and Customer Experience

 ### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)